-Group Accounts The Authority is required to prepare group financial statements that consolidate the financial information of the Children's' Trust accounts Significant Those risks requiring special audit consideration and procedures to address the likelihood of a material financial statement error have been identified as: risks Valuation of the Pension Fund net Liability First time preparation of Group Accounts Valuation of property plant and equipment including Investment properties.
-We will communicate significant findings on these areas as well as any other significant matters arising from the audit to you in our Audit Findings (ISA 260) Report Materiality We have determined planning materiality to be £14.6m for the Group and £14.5m for the Authority, which equates to 1.8% of your prior year gross expenditure for the year, adjusted for the expected financial impact of the Children's Trust, based on the £58m contract.
-We are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance.
-'Clearly trivial' has been set at £0.5m.
-Value for Money Our risk assessment regarding your arrangements to secure value for money will be finalised in January but we anticipate he following VFM significant risks: arrangements Children's services; Budget planning Audit logistics Our interim visit will take place in February and March and our final visit will take place in May and June.
+Group Accounts The Authority is required to prepare group financial statements that consolidate the financial information of the Children's' Trust accounts Significant Those risks requiring special audit consideration and procedures to address the likelihood of a material financial statement error have been identified as: risks The revenue cycle includes fraudulent transactions (rebutted) Management over-ride of controls Valuation of property plant and equipment including Investment properties.
+Valuation of the Pension Fund net Liability First time preparation of Group Accounts and accounting for transfer of services to the Children's Trust Valuation of property plant and equipment including Investment properties.
+We will communicate significant findings on these areas as well as any other significant matters arising from the audit to you in our Audit Findings (ISA 260) Report.
+Materiality We have determined planning materiality to be £14.6m for the Group and £14.5m for the Authority, which equates to 1.8% of your prior year gross expenditure for th year, adjusted for the expected financial impact of the Children's Trust, based on the £58m contract.
+We are obliged to report uncorrected omissions or misstatemen other than those which are 'clearly trivial' to those charged with governance.
+'Clearly trivial' has been set at £0.725m.
+We also consider that senior officer remuneration is an area requiring specific attention and have set a lower materiality of £100k Value for Our risk assessment regarding your arrangements to secure value for money will be finalised in January but we anticipate he following VFM significant risks: Money Children's services; arrangements Budget planning Audit logistics Our interim visit will take place in February and March and our final visit will take place in May and June.
 Our key deliverables are this Audit Plan and our Audit Findings Report.
 The indicative fee set by PAA for the audit is £153,136 (PY: £198,878) for the Authority, subject to the Authority meeting our requirements set out on page 14.
-Firs time preparation of group accounts will require us to undertake additional procedures over and above those anticipated when PSAA set an indicative fee.
+First time preparation of group accounts will require us to undertake additional procedures over and above those anticipated when PSAA set an indicative fee.
 We will confirm the expected additional fee when we have completed our detailed planning in this area.
-Independence We have complied with the Financial Reporting Council's Ethical Standard and we as a firm, and each covered person, confirm that we are independent and are able to express an objective opinion on the financial statements.
+Independence We have complied with the Financial Reporting Council's Ethical Standard and we as a firm, and each covered person, confirm that we are independent and are able to express an objective opinion on the financial statements